 Managed WordPress – Is it really worth it?

 WordPress is the most widely used open-source content management service available today.
-There are over 75 million concurrent websites utilizing its platform and this incredible growth rate doesn’t look to be stopping any time soon so It makes sense that more customers would request support services to assist them with setting up -and managing- their WordPress websites.
+Over 75 million concurrent websites are utilising its platform, and this incredible growth rate doesn’t look to be stopping any time soon.
+Hence, It makes sense that more customers would request support services to assist them with setting up -and managing- their WordPress websites.
+VentraIP Australia offers a specific WordPress website hosting that manages the fundamentals when using WordPress.

 But how can you be certain you’re really getting what you paid for?
 What are some of the questions you should be asking?